ERP software assessments provide answers to your questions

 1. What are your goals with a properly implemented new ERP system?

 Having a clear end goal is critical.
 Simply replacing what you have will not help.
-You need to identify the areas that are causing issues and limiting business efficiency and growth.
+Areas causing issues and limiting business efficiency and growth need to be identified.
+Also consider how an ERP could support your company’s overall strategic goals.

-Identify your top 5-10 goals and have the ERP vendors address how their systems can solve the most important issues up front.
+In your ERP evaluation template, identify your top 5-10 goals, and have the ERP vendors address how their systems can solve the most important issues up front.
 This will provide clarity and an easier apples-to-apples comparison.
 If you allow the ERP vendors too much latitude, many will propagate their strengths, create clutter and noise, and make it hard to stay focused on whether the system can help accomplish your most important business goals.

 2. Do these ERP goals and defined business issues align with the executive team’s vision of what an ERP system should provide?

 If the answer is no, then you may have trouble getting final approval for your project regardless of the software system selected.
 Ask yourself if the new system is solving the right people’s problems and matching their vision.
-If it isn’t, it’s highly probable you won’t get the approval or budget to invest in a new ERP system.
+If it isn’t, it’s highly probable you won’t get the budget to invest in a new ERP system.
 It happens every day.
-You must have executive level support.
+You must have executive-level support.

 Related: 3 Things to Consider When Choosing an ERP Development Company

 During an ERP assessment, companies often tell us they want to go to the cloud.
 It’s a natural demand considering it’s all you see in the media.
-But that may not make the most sense for your company.
-You have to ask the questions, or at least educate yourself on the topic, before venturing into an ERP evaluation that includes a cloud deployment.
+But that may not make the most sense for your company, so don’t rule out on-premise solutions.
+Ask the questions, or at least educate yourself on the topic, before venturing into an ERP evaluation that includes a cloud deployment.
 Many ERP vendors will try to steer you to what is most convenient for them instead what is in your best interests.

 To learn more about why many manufacturers are transitioning to cloud-based ERP, please visit The Future of Cloud ERP for Manufacturing Companies